The

 Island of Dr. Moreau, The (Inkworks, 1996) 8 color card set profiling the main characters in the Marlyn Brando version of the classic H.G.
 Wells story.
 (See backs.)
 Retail: $3-6 for complete set.

 Island of Dr. Moreau, The Art Of HG Wells Series 2 (Monsterwax, 2005) 36 card set (+ checklist) of color paintings faithfully recreates the famous HG Wells story.
 Only 166 numbered boxes made.
 Every card checklist was individually numbered 1 to 1,000 and distributed in the boxes with the cards.
 36 cards in the set, plus various chase cards.
-See set profile.
+(See review article.)
+See gift shop.

 Jason Goes To Hell (Eclipse, 1993) A 110 card set featuring images from the horror movie.
 It also featured a mail-in hologram card. $15

 Jets, Rockets, Spacemen (Bowman 1951): More a sci-fi set, but many space monsters appear in this series.
 Think of it as the original Mars Attacks, full of Forbidden Planet 50s sci-fi flavor, yet original too.
-If you can't afford the original, get the cheap reproduction.
-It's what all card sets should be.
+The cards are little smaller than standard size.
+The gray backs contain an ongoing narrative that was discontinued when the 4th series was lost.
+(Also sold as a cheap reprint with white backs.).
 108 cards.
 Retail: $1200-$2000 Ex-Nrmt.
+(See review article.)

 Jets, Rockets, Spacemen Extension Set: A set of previously unpublished 36 cards were produced in 1980 completing the space journey of the above set.
-Alas, cards #109-144 were never found, so the extension set continues with cards #145-180.
+Alas, the 4th series cards (#109-144) were never found, so the extension set continues with cards #145-180.
 Officially limited to 1,000 numbered sets, however, additional numbered sets were made up from uncut sheets and are also circulation.
 Retail: of numbered sets is $50

 Johnny Lightning "Fright'ning Lightninings" episode 2 car cards.
 (See Munsters, Johnny Ligtning)